Bensonmoses/Bensonmoses/README.md

 ## PROFILE SUMMARY
-I am a Master's graduate in Computer Science, specializing in Machine Learning and Data Analytics.
-With robust skills in data analysis and deep learning, I have enriched my expertise through diverse projects and an impactful internship, notably with BCG Data Science Job Simulation on Forage.
-Actively seeking roles in data science, I am eager to apply my problem-solving abilities and adaptability in a dynamic work environment.
+I'm a Master's graduate in Computer Science with a focus on machine learning and data analytics, skilled in programming (SQL, Python), data visualization (Matplotlib, Seaborn, Tableau), and deep learning models (ANNs, CNNs, RNNs).
+My experience includes a data science internship with BCG, notetaking for deep learning courses, and various projects on predicting student performance, cooling load estimation, bank churn, and customer churn prediction.
+I hold certifications in AI, Python, data science, and have volunteered in community setups, demonstrating teamwork and critical thinking.
+I'm seeking roles in data science to apply my analytical skills and contribute to innovative solutions.

 ## TECHNICAL SKILLS
 - **Programming Languages:** SQL, Python (Pandas, NumPy, Scikit-Learn, PySpark MLlib)